 Barcodes, logos and icons in geometric shapes

 In addition to text, graphic elements such as logos, pictograms and barcodes play a key role.
 Embedded in circles, squares or rectangular boxes, they are a central stylistic device of utilitarian design.
-These elements often convey a clear message, but sometimes they serve a purely aesthetic purpose.
+These elements often convey a clear message, but sometimes they only serve a purely aesthetic purpose.
 In any case, they serve to visually separate content and thus ensure clarity: functionality meets design.

 Harmonious grid for organized maximalism

-A strictly organized grid layout is the main feature of Utilitarian Design and forms the basis for the arrangement of all elements.
+A strictly organized grid layout is the main feature of utilitarian design and forms the basis for the arrangement of all elements.
 The trend combines text blocks, numbers, symbols and lines.
 The grid ensures that a harmonious overall picture is created despite this abundance (and diversity) of content.
 The design retains a clear structure, as each area has its own fixed place.
 Although there is a lot going on at first glance, the design never appears chaotic and viewers can find their way around immediately.

 Color palette: black and white plus accent color